-If you feel forgetful or absentminded and want to use aromatherapy for memory, research suggests spicy essential oils may increase the production of beta brain waves.
+Do you sometimes feel forgetful or absentminded?
+Consider using aromatherapy for memory.
+Research suggests spicy essential oils may increase the production of beta brain waves.
 The brain produces beta waves when it's alert and active.

 Recommended essential oils for memory include:

 You can diffuse the following blends.
 You can also put 2 or 3 drops on a tissue or handkerchief or in an aromatherapy inhaler and sniff periodically throughout the day.
 To use these aromatherapy memory blends for massage, dilute with carrier oil.

 Can essential oils and aromatherapy for Alzheimer's disease and other forms of dementia be helpful?
 Research seems to indicate yes.